zpoint/Redis-Internals/Object/hyperloglog/hyperloglog.md

 The right most 14 bits will be represented as an unsigned integer, and that integer is the index of the `registers`

-Value in `count` will be the first position with binary `1` set from 14th to 63th, for example, the first 1 is in 14th, `count` will be 1, of the first 1 is 18th, `count` will be 5
+Value in `count` will be the first position with binary `1` set from 14th to 63th, for example, the first 1 is in 14th, `count` will be 1, or the first 1 is 18th, `count` will be 5

 ![pfadd2](https://github.com/zpoint/Redis-Internals/blob/5.0/Object/hyperloglog/pfadd2.png)